rajatdem/dndi-android/README.md

 }
 ```

-Although most zirks are running independently and no other activities or services will bind to them, one may still implement the `onBind` method and return a IBinder for testing purpose.
+Although most Zirks are running independently and no other activities or services will bind to them, one may still implement the `onBind` method and return a IBinder for testing purpose.
 The latest Android SDK has provided an anotation for methods that is defined for testing only.
 One can check the usage of anotation `@VisibleForTesting(otherwise = VisibleForTesting.NONE)`.

 ### Maintain the lifecycle for resource cleanup and power saving